This section starts the case study announced at the end of Larva and it introduces the concept of stubbing.

 For the sender, you see the name “pipeCallConscience”.
 This is the name of the pipe that contains the sender.
 The sender inside this pipe is of type “RestSender” (number 4).
 This means that the sender sends HTTP requests.
 This pipe sends messages to Conscience and receives their response.

 You cannot run “adapterToConscience” because there are no implementations of Hermes and Conscience.
 Even if these systems did exist, it would take time and money to set up a test environment with them.
 With Larva, you can test this adapter without setting up Hermes and Conscience.
-In the remainder of this subsection, you will write a Larva test for “adapterToConscience”.
+In subsection Services you will write a Larva test for “adapterToConscience”.

 Before you can run a Larva test, you have to get rid of the HTTP interfaces of your adapter.
 The Frank!Framework can rewrite your adapters to change their interfaces, making them testable with Larva.
 The Frank!Framework does so if property